bstearns07/ScriptingLanguages/YugiohCardDigitizer/README.md

 # Summary

-This is a database program project that utilizes a python Flash interface to manage an SQL lite database to store and manage your Yugioh cards as a digital library.
+This is a library program that utilizes a python Flash interface to manage an SQL lite database to store and manage your Yugioh cards as a digital library.

 # How Does it Work?